-As of September 30, 2013 the TRV project has accomplished the following:
+As of September 30, 2014 the TRV project has accomplished the following:

-- 233 businesses and tenants have been successfully relocated. - Property continues to be acquired based on project schedule needs; currently in year seven of a nine year acquisition program. - Demolition work was completed in the Henderson Street, White Settlement, and Main Street corridors in preparation for bridge construction. - Henderson Street, White Settlement, and Main Street Bridge design is 95 100% complete; construction will begin in spring of 2014. - Significant progress was made on construction of a traffic re-route that will be put in place on Henderson Street during bridge construction. - Final design on bypass channel continues as does, H & H analysis. - Water and sanitary sewer lines were relocated by the City of Fort Worth in preparation for the Henderson Street Bridge construction.
-Utility relocation is nearing completion in the areas required for bridge construction. - Design work for valley storage at Gateway Park, Rockwood Park and Riverside Park continues. - Ham Branch Valley Storage design was completed in preparation for construction in 2014. - Design work on pedestrian bridges are at 12%.
+- 268 businesses and tenants have been successfully relocated. - Property continues to be acquired based on project schedule needs. - Demolition work was completed in the Henderson Street, White Settlement, and Main Street corridors in preparation for bridge construction. - Henderson Street, White Settlement, and Main Street Bridge design is 100% complete. - TxDOT let a contract for all three bridges in May and mobilized in September. - The Henderson Street detour was completed and will be used during bridge construction. - Final design on bypass channel continues. - Water and sanitary sewer lines were relocated by the City of Fort Worth and franchise utility relocation was completed in the areas required for bridge construction. - Design work for valley storage at Gateway Park Sites A & C was completed, and Rockwood Park and Riverside Park design continues. - Ham Branch Valley Storage design was completed in preparation for construction in the future. - Design work on pedestrian bridges is at 60%.